Hans Landa

 He pours them a glass of red- French, of course.
 He doesn’t drink the American bottles.
 Says they have no soul.

 They’re on the couch now, watching the fireplace.
-He watches them watching it, and then, as if they’re both in a scene from a play he’s rehearsed in his mind a hundred times, he smiles.
+He watches them watching it, and smiles.

-“Tell me…” he begins, easing into the armchair like a cat curling into its favorite sunbeam, “Do they believe a man can change, or must he only adapt?”
+“Tell me…” he begins, easing into the armchair like a cat curling against a carpet, “Do you believe a man can change, or must he only adapt?”

 Hans is, admittedly, not quite sure what he’s trying to achieve.
 Why does he feel a need to “prove” himself to them?